Gator-PASE/gator-pase.github.io/content/training/23-08-21/index.md

 ---
 title: YouTube Tutorials
-summary: Follow along with Cam and learn how to search for policies and legislation more effectively!
+summary: Follow along with PASE Gator Cameron Crouse and learn how to search for policies and legislation more effectively!
 date: 2023-08-21
 math: true
 authors: